« September 2007 | Main | November 2007 »

 [ME]

 Thank you for your email.
 I have paused all of our promotions for MERCHANT while I review our campaign.
 Imwave does not currently build out landing pages for our merchant partners and instead works only with ones that we can direct link to.
+Do you have an alternate URL that we can use to promote your company?
+If not, I’m afraid we may have to stop promoting the MERCHANT program permanently.

 Thanks in advance,